 Located on the western bank of the Mississippi River, the 630-foot-tall stainless steel arch is the centerpiece of this 91-acre national park.
 The land for the Jefferson Expansion National Memorial was set aside by Executive Order in 1935 and a design competition for the site was won by Eero Saarinen and Dan Kiley in 1947.

-The original winning landscape design was asymmetrical and heavily wooded, envisioning Saarinen's Gateway Arch rising from an urban forest.
-Implementation was delayed by conflict over railroad trestles running through the site and a lack of funding.
-When funding became available in 1957, Saarinen and Kiley revisited the original design and created a concept that respected important axial site lines between the Gateway Arch and the Old Courthouse.
+Their winning design was asymmetrical and heavily wooded, proposing that Saarinen's Gateway Arch rise from an urban forest.
+Implementation was delayed until 1957 when funding became available.
+Saarinen and Kiley revisited their original design to create a concept that respected important axial sight lines between the Gateway Arch and the Old Courthouse.
 The sweeping landscape reflects the curve of the Arch, repeating the curvature in walkways, stairs, and site walls.
-Kiley’s application of geometrical details and classical design elements subtly root the monument in the landscape.
+The Gateway Arch was completed in 1965 and dedicated in 1968, with landscape construction continuing for more than a decade.